silexphp/Silex/doc/providers/propel.rst

 * **propel.model_path** (optional): Path to where model classes are located.
   Defaults to ``/full/project/path/build/classes``

+* **propel.internal_autoload** (optional): Setting to true, forces Propel to use its own internal autoloader, instead of Silex one, to load model classes.
+  Defaults to false

 .. note::

     It's strongly recommanded to use **absolute paths** for previous options.